"I get your strategy. Now tell me how your culture is going to deliver it.

 A global Vaccines company with 16,000 staff, with strong presence in Europe and with R&D and transatlantic manufacturing operations

-The webinar will be presented by Dr Leandro Herrero with virtual testimonials of some people who are taking this different route, and facilitated by colleagues at The Chalfont Project.
+The webinar was presented by Dr Leandro Herrero with virtual testimonials of some people who are taking this different route, and facilitated by colleagues at The Chalfont Project.

 Dr Leandro Herrero heads The Chalfont Project, a firm of Organization Architects who have been dedicated to large scale change, collective leadership and smart organizational new designs for the last 20 years.
 He has written 10 books on these topics.
 He has spent many years as senior manager in top global organizations and, before that, he practiced as a clinical psychiatrist.
 He lives in the UK, now for more than half of his life.